Jump scare: Internet screamers

 A notable example of an Internet screamer is The Maze (often called Scary Maze Game) by Jeremy Winterrowd in 2004.
 Introduced as a computer game, the player is supposed to use their mouse to move a blue square along a given path without touching the walls.
 As the player progresses, the walls get smaller, making it more difficult for the player to avoid touching the walls, and forces the player to bring their face closer to the screen.
 At first, if the player accidentally touches the wall, it will lead back to the start menu and the player has to start again.
 However, once the player reaches level 3, the walls get so thin that it becomes very difficult to avoid touching the wall, which is done on purpose to get the player more focused on the game and possibly to move closer to the screen.
-When the player reaches a certain point, whether they touch a wall or not, an image of the possessed Regan MacNeil (Linda Blair) from the film The Exorcist suddenly appears on the screen along with an edited sound effect of her screaming playing twice.
+When the player reaches a certain point, whether they touch a wall or not, an image of the possessed Regan MacNeil (Linda Blair) from the film The Exorcist suddenly appears on the screen along with a loud scream that plays twice.